htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 -  ``SLOTS_CONNECTED_TO_CONSOLE``
-   :index:`SLOTS_CONNECTED_TO_CONSOLE`, with definition at the :doc:`/admin-manual/configuration-macros` section
+   :index:`SLOTS_CONNECTED_TO_CONSOLE`, with definition at the :ref:`admin-manual/configuration-macros:condor_startd configuration file macros` section

 -  ``SLOTS_CONNECTED_TO_KEYBOARD``
-   :index:`SLOTS_CONNECTED_TO_KEYBOARD`, with definition at the :doc:`/admin-manual/configuration-macros` section
+   :index:`SLOTS_CONNECTED_TO_KEYBOARD`, with definition at the :ref:`admin-manual/configuration-macros:condor_startd configuration file macros` section

 -  ``DISCONNECTED_KEYBOARD_IDLE_BOOST``
-   :index:`DISCONNECTED_KEYBOARD_IDLE_BOOST`, with definition at the :doc:`/admin-manual/configuration-macros` section
+   :index:`DISCONNECTED_KEYBOARD_IDLE_BOOST`, with definition at the :ref:`admin-manual/configuration-macros:condor_startd configuration file macros` section

 Each slot has its own machine ClassAd.
 Yet, the policy expressions for the multi-core machine are propagated and inherited from configuration